-Cumberland Island backpacking, camping & hiking guide
+Cumberland Island adventure guide

 Wide, powdery sand beaches stretch as far as the eye can see, a strip of wind-swept serenity on the Southern Georgia coastline. ￼The scene is surreal and deserted.
 Despite the incredible beauty of the beaches, my only companions for miles here on Cumberland Island are wild horses, armadillos, and shore birds.